pavlekovic/property-pulse-uk/README.md

         (Epic 4: As a Property Pulse UK user, I want to access the extracted and transformed property price data through an intuitive, interactive interface, so that I can easily search, explore, and visualise property price trends across the UK.)

     (E1 Story 1: As a Data Analyst/Scientist, I want to access the UK property price dataset, both full history and monthly updates, from the Land Registry, so that I can maintain an up-to-date raw dataset for downstream processing.)
-        Task 1: Create Python script to ingest CSV from data source Task 2: Implement logic so that full and monthly fetches are possible Task 3: Add function to determine if full or monthly download is required Task 4: Add JSON state file to track last fetch date Task 5: Add helper to return last month’s year/month Task 6: Create extract "master" script to orchestrate all functions
+        Task 4: Implement logic so that full and monthly fetches are possible Task 5: Add function to determine if full or monthly download is required Task 6: Add JSON state file to track last fetch date Task 7: Add helper to return last month’s year/month

     (E1 Story 2: As a Data Analyst/Scientist, I want to have access to stored extracted property data in an efficient, organised format, so that the data can be read quickly and easily by downstream processes.)
         Task 1: Convert CSV to Parquet for performance